adambonneruk/phone-num-split/readme.md

 Split a UK Telephone Number into Area Code and Local Number

 ### Background
 UK telephone numbers have a long and complex history.
-Generally a UK phone number is 10-12 digits long and can be split into two halves.
+Generally a UK phone number is 8-12 digits long and can be split into two halves.
 This utility uses pattern logic to derive where the split takes place.

 Prefix | Type | Pattern
 ------ | ---- | -------
-01 | Landlines (geographic) | Various – see below
+01 | Landlines (geographic) | Various
 02 | Landlines (geographic) | 02x xxxx xxxx
 03 | Landlines (non-geographic) | 03xx xxx xxxx
 05 | Corporate numbering and VOIP | 05xxx xxxxxx